DeepLabCut/DeepLabCut/docs/functionDetails.md

 **CRITICAL POINT:** It is recommended to train the ResNets or MobileNets for thousands of iterations until the loss plateaus (typically around **200,000**).
 The variables ``display_iters`` and ``save_iters`` in the **pose_cfg.yaml** file allows the user to alter how often the loss is displayed and how often the weights are stored.

-**maDeepLabCut CRITICAL POINT:** For multi-animal projects we are using not only different and new output layers, but also new data augmetnation, optimization, learning rates, and batch training defaults.
+**maDeepLabCut CRITICAL POINT:** For multi-animal projects we are using not only different and new output layers, but also new data augmentation, optimization, learning rates, and batch training defaults.
 Thus, please use a lower ``save_iters`` and ``maxiters``.
 I.e. we suggest saving every 10K-15K iterations, and only training until 50K-100K iterations.
 We recommend you look closely at the loss to not overfit on your data.
 The bonus, training time is much less!!!

 **Parameters:**
 ```python